- About Us

 (ii) the check cleared Retailer's account and funds were withdrawn from Retailer's account in the amount of the check.

-(2) A disputed delinquent payment will not be removed from the delinquent list until documents and/or other records tending to support the Retailer's dispute are submitted to the commission.
+(2) A disputed delinquent payment will not be removed from the List until documents and/or other records tending to support the Retailer's dispute are submitted to the commission.

 (3) The Retailer must immediately submit an electronic notice of resolution of a dispute to the commission under this subsection.